 At present, the grants budgets for basic astronomy and astrophysics research in NSF and NASA are $xxxM and $yyyM per year, respectively.
-Over the last decade, there has been a steady decline in the rate of successful proposals for individual investigator grants and mid-scale grants in the fields of Astronomy and Astrophysics, across all of the basic funding programs at NSF and NASA..
+Over the last decade, there has been a steady decline in the rate of successful proposal funding for individual investigator grants and mid-scale grants in the fields of Astronomy and Astrophysics, across all of the basic funding programs at NSF and NASA..
 As an example, the number of proposals submitted to the NSF/AST AAG program from FY05 to FY15 has increased by 84% resulting in success rates which have plunged to 15% from roughly 30% in 2005, as shown in Figure 1.
 In the absence of any portfolio readjustment, the proposal success rate would fall even lower to ~10% in FY19.
-If planned facilities divestments do proceed as planned, and if the budget continues to be flat, success rates can be stabilized at ~15%, still below the recommended minimum of 20% (see below).
-Note that the NSF AST funding rate was a much healthier 30-35% in the early 2000’s, such that the average investigator could expect a manageable risk of ~25% of no funding after three attempts (see below).
+Indeed, NSF/AST is moving forward rapidly to divest those optical and radio telescopes recommended by the Portfolio Review to prevent this scenario.
+If divestment proceeds as planned, if the budget continues to be flat, and if modest trimming of proposal budgets is maintained at the levels practiced by NSF/AST in recent years, then success rates can be stabilized at ~15%.
+This is still lower than the recommended minimum of 20% (see below).
+Note that the NSF AST funding rate was a much healthier 30-35% in the early 2000’s, such that the average investigator could expect a manageable risk of ~25% of no funding after three attempts as Shown in section 2. .

 Figure 1.
 Historical NSF/AST (AAG) proposal success rate through 2014, and projected success rate in the absence of facility divestment.
 The anomalous spike in FY09 is due to the one-time stimulus provided by the American Recovery and Reinvestment Act.